 Typical travel items like clothes, cameras, and similar personal goods can be taken through customs in Norway duty-free, without having to be declared, as long as the total value does not exceed NOK 6,000.

-What are the Customs Rules for Medicines?
+What Are the Customs Rules for Medicines?

 Make sure to leave your prescription drugs in their original packaging, and bring any prescription documentation you can obtain from your doctor, if possible in English.
+With some prescriptions or over-the-counter medications, it's helpful to have the name of the drug, rather than the brand name with you, in case you need to make a purchase while traveling.

-What if My Luggage Gets Lost?
+What If My Luggage Gets Lost?

 There’s a special rule for this, on top of the inconvenience.
 If your airline happens to lose your luggage and one of your suitcases arrives separately, you’re required to select the red customs lane and declare the contents of your entire luggage to the customs official.